elzart/ArcheryTechniques/README.md

-# Multishot Plugin
+# SimpleMultishot Plugin

-A Skyrim SKSE plugin that allows players to fire multiple arrows simultaneously when using a bow.
+A Skyrim SKSE plugin that provides two powerful archery enhancement systems: **Multishot** for firing multiple arrows simultaneously, and **Penetrating Arrows** for arrows that pierce through enemies.

 ## Features

+### Multishot System
 - Fire multiple arrows at once by pressing the 'C' key (configurable)
 - Works only with bows (not crossbows) and only when bow is drawn and ready
 - Configurable number of arrows (2-10, default: 3)
 - Horizontal fan spread pattern with configurable angle
 - Smart ammunition consumption (only consumes arrows for successful launches)
-- Built-in cooldown system to prevent spam firing
+- Built-in cooldown system (20 seconds default) to prevent spam firing
+- 5-second ready window after cooldown ends
 - Proper 3D aiming with pitch compensation
 - Animation state validation for realistic bow mechanics

+### Penetrating Arrow System
+- Hold bow at full draw for 3 continuous seconds to charge a penetrating arrow
+- Charged arrows pierce through NPCs while dealing damage, but stop at walls/objects
+- Enchantment effects are removed from penetrating arrows for balance
+- Enhanced damage (2x power) and speed (1.5x) for penetrating shots
+- Built-in cooldown system (10 seconds default) after firing
+- Requires truly continuous draw - stopping and resuming resets the charge
+- Completely independent from multishot system

+### General Features
+- Both systems work independently and can be used together
 - Fully configurable via INI file with validation
+- Real-time notifications for system status
+- Comprehensive logging for debugging

 ## Installation